3. Write your first query

 Generate the model

-Build your project to have the Apollo Kotlin plugin generate your first model.
+Build your project to have the Apollo Android plugin generate your first model.
 The plugin defines a task named

 generateApolloSources to generate the models.
 You don't need to run it.
 It will be executed automatically when building your project.